Samkth123/KTH-md/Execution/Lecture 2.md

 - Try to keep the same look and feel of the illustrations and use CTT colors

 Can use Humaaans open library and editable.

+Important to have a good MVP to show to get investors, as well as show early adopters you have